Should You Worry About Your Havanese Shedding?

 - Should You Worry About Your Havanese Shedding?

 - When Do Havanese Shed?

 - How Can I Reduce Shedding for Havanese Dogs?

 - Do Havanese Puppies Shed?

 Do keep in mind that Havanese have a long coat.
-Because of this, they will shed a little bit.
-Another long-haired dog breed will shed a lot, but not the Havanese.
+Because of this, they will lose some hair sometimes.
+Another long-haired dog breed native to where you are will shed a lot, but not the Havanese.

-The good news is that the shedding of Havanese dogs can be controlled fairly well.
+The good news is that the Havanese shedding can be controlled fairly well.
 As we said, they don’t lose much of their hair – no more than any ordinary, long-haired dog.
 But they do need to be groomed frequently and taken care of to ensure their coat remains healthy, untangled, and unknotted.

 One look at any Havanese that isn’t constantly groomed and you can tell straight away the kind of mess that happens.
 Their beautiful hair gets unkempt and they look, quite honestly, a little homeless.
 Give your dog appropriate baths, keep up with grooming, and you won’t have much to worry about in the shedding department.